setohe0909/mindsdb-cli/README.md

 ## 🚀 Features

-- **Easy Connection**: Connect to MindsDB instances using PostgreSQL protocol
+- **Easy Connection**: Connect to MindsDB instances using PostgreSQL or MySQL protocols
 - **Model Management**: Create and list machine learning models
 - **Query Execution**: Run SQL queries and predictions
 - **Beautiful CLI**: Clean interface with helpful banners and status messages
 - **Cross-platform**: Works on macOS, Linux, and Windows
-- **🚧 Coming Soon**: Embedded MindsDB support - no separate installation required!
+- **✅ Embedded MindsDB**: No separate installation required!
+Run MindsDB directly from the CLI using Docker

 ## 📦 Installation

 ### Prerequisites

-- Go 1.20 or higher
+- Go 1.23 or higher
+- Docker (for embedded MindsDB support)
-- Access to a MindsDB instance (local or cloud)
+- *Optional*: Access to an external MindsDB instance (local or cloud)

 ### Build from Source